This post includes affiliate links.

 The Winter Snow Scene Pillow is a premium crochet pattern and portraits an amazingly beautiful Winter Wonderland Landscape using the Fair Isle crochet technique.

 It was cold outside and as I was walking with my thick winter boots and jacket through the forest in Germany I picture this view in front of me as a painting.
 A view like no other.
-Some trees were covered in snow, some were not, but all of them were illuminated by the moonshine.
+Some trees were covered in snow, some were not, but all of them were illuminated by the the light of the moon.
 The snow was glittery white and made crunchy and squeaky sounds as I was walking one foot after another.
 Besides my family walking and talking next to me, I could only hear the cold wind moving the trees.
 It was simply beautiful and dreamy.

 That is the memory I have from one of the Sunday hikes my family and I went on one winter evening.
 And we went on lots of them.
 I took this one memory and made it into a Winter Snow Scene pillow as a reminder of its beauty.
 Can you imagine having a pillow like this in your home?